 3. If you are buying a gift, The best way - but not always the easiest way - is to borrow his or her ring (from the correct finger) and use the ring sizer guide on the left to determine its size.
 If this is not possible, speak to our Personal Shopping team.
 They have buckets of experience when it comes to ring sizing, and will talk you through all your options, including re-sizing rings to ensure the most perfect fit possible.

 4. Your ring should fit your finger comfortably; it should of course be snug enough so that it will not fall off, but loose enough to slide over your knuckle.

-5. Please contact us on 1800 179 455, or please complete our contact us form to enquire about ring sizes.
+5. Please complete our contact us form to enquire about ring sizes.

 Will my jewellery be gift wrapped?